 Sugar Land, located in eastern Fort Bend County, is approximately 20 miles southwest of downtown Houston.
-Founded as a sugar plantation in the mid-1800s and incorporated in 1959, Sugar Land encompasses 2,265 acres.
+It was founded as a sugar plantation in the mid-1800s and incorporated in 1959.

 A full-service municipality, Sugar Land, provides the highest quality of affordable services to meet the needs of its residents.
 Master-planned communities and welcoming neighborhoods enhance home values and create a sense of belonging.
 The community offers outstanding schools, libraries, civic organizations and other resources that make Sugar Land a great place to work, live and raise a family.

 Numerous high-profile regional and international corporations have chosen Sugar Land as a corporate home, including Texas Instruments, Accredo Packaging, Inc., Applied Optoelectronics, ChampionX, Schlumberger, Tramontina USA, Fluor Corporation, Bechtel Equipment Operations, Noble Drilling, Money Management International and Aetna.
 Sugar Land's aggressive economic development program has created a business-friendly environment, one that includes a variety of incentives, including a corporate aviation facility.

 Sugar Land By The Numbers